-Sprint phones can also use T-mobile and AT&T services despite different networks used by the carriers.
+Sprint phones can also use T-Mobile and AT&T services despite different networks used by the carriers.
 Sprint is a CDMA carrier and the other two being GSM carriers.
-It is possible for a T-mobile and AT&T networks to be used by a Sprint phone, only if your device is an LTE-capable device or an iPhone.
+It is possible for T-Mobile and AT&T networks to be used by a Sprint phone, only if your device is an LTE-capable device or an iPhone.

 Sprint offers unlimited plans and are definitely affordable.
 There is only one unlimited plan so no need to choose from different choices.
 If you only need a prepaid plan, Sprint will offer you a prepaid plan with unlimited text and data or the prepaid plan with a data cap.
 Along with your phone plan, Sprint also provides an unlimited plan with 10GB of mobile hotspot data that you can use every month.
 Aside from these, HD video streaming is possible even without being connected to WI-Fi.

 Since Sprint offers the cheapest plan compared to some internet service providers, competition between other carriers seems rough.
 Other network carriers include Verizon, Xfinity, and AT&T. Sprint excelled from other network service providers because of the cheaper plan price.
 Another advantage of choosing Sprint is it offers both 3G and 4G and 5G coverage.

 Also, Sprint recently cooperated with iPhone and currently, it is the only network service provider offering an unlimited data plan for new subscribers.
 Another Sprint feature is that unlimited plans offered can also be used for international text and data.
 Though the speed will reduce into 2G, still free texting and data are possible in most countries.
 This is a great deal for travelers.